FICUS PARACAMPTOPHYLLA Ficus paracamptophylla Corner (1960)

 Greek: Similar to another Conosycea climber Ficus acamptophylla.

-Plant: Climber with thick floppy branches locally common in Sarawak in dipterocarp forest but very rare elsewhere.
+Plant: Climber with thick floppy branches locally common in Sarawak and Brunei in peat swamp and dipterocarp forest but rare elsewhere.

 Leaf: Large oblong leaf 10-26 long 3.5-9.5cm wide with prominent venation below.